-Mother New York approached Bossa about creating a series of photo booths that would capture guests as they interacted with three installations scattered throughout the event.
+Mother New York approached Bossa NYC about creating a series of photo booths that would capture guests as they interacted with three installations scattered throughout the event.
 They wanted guests to have instant access to their photos and videos, so that they could share them on social media as quickly as possible.
-Bossa needed to develop a system that allowed guests to quickly register their contact information before they entered the party and then effortlessly associate this information to every picture of them that was taken.
-Additionally, the system had to be robust enough to handle both photos and video, as well as the ability to remotely trigger cameras.
+The goal was to create an experience that was as easy as taking pictures with your own camera.

 A seemingly simple set of steps grew increasingly complex once they were applied to the realities of the event.
-For each of the three installations, I determined the proper order of events, creating a number of different flows that encompassed the unique demands of each one (options for multiple photos, scenarios where separate people handled bracelet scanning and photography, remote triggering).
-It became apparent that a rigid user flow wasn’t going to be successful.
-Without the ability to simulate a 250 person party, it was difficult to anticipate exactly what would work best for both the guests and photographers.
+For each of the three installations, I determined the proper order of events, creating different flows that encompassed the unique demands of each installation (options for multiple photos, scenarios where separate people handled bracelet scanning and photography, remote triggering), but also the needs of our guests (being able to scan their bracelet before or after taking a picture, adding multiple guests).

 At the jam-packed New York Fashion Week event the app worked flawlessly.
-Over four hundred guests signed up for the service and nearly two thousand pictures were sent.
+Over four hundred guests signed up for the service and nearly two thousand pictures and videos were sent.
 Reaction was so strong that Bossa is currently working on standardizing the app and offering it for other events.